kissmetrics/km-support/_posts/2012-10-19-revenue-report.md

 [Lifetime Value][ltv] | A **prediction** of how much revenue a customer will be worth.
 Calculated as `Average Revenue per Customer / Total Churn Rate`
 Avg Customers / {Day/Week/Month} | The average number of **paying** customers per Day/Week/Month
-Avg {Daily/Weekly/Monthly} Churn | The average rate that **paying** customers churn per Day/Week/Month [Churn][churn] | The number of customers who stop paying.
-How this is counted depends on whether you are using your report configurations.
+Avg {Daily/Weekly/Monthly} Churn | The average rate that **paying** customers churn per Day/Week/Month Churn | The number of customers who stop paying.
+You can configure this to count people based on whether they've done a cancelation event or have not paid in X days.

 <div id="wistia_3f023d87a8" class="wistia_embed wistia-embed" data-video-width="640" data-video-height="400">
 </div>